IBM/setup-cpd-on-rosa/README.md

 - Optionally you can add Tags.

-- Review the details and create a user as shown.
+- Review the details and create a user.

 - On Successfully creating ***osdCcsAdmin*** IAM User **Download csv** as you will require the **Access key ID** and the **Secret access key** in further steps.